Environment Administration

 A static image displaying the selectiong of the Do Not Capture Request/Response Bodies option in the Environment Administration.

-• When debugging, enable Always Capture Debug Logging to capture logs for troubleshooting, then turn the setting off once the debugging is finished.
+• When debugging, enable Always Capture Debug Logging to capture logs for troubleshooting.
+Then, disable the settingf once the debugging is completed.

 A static image displaying the selection of the Never Capture Debug Logging option in the Environment Administration.